Fresheyeball/deconfigured/blog/atlc.md

 ```

 Where `Term` is just a reference to a variable, and `Type` is a reference to a
-type constant.
+type constant in alphabet `B`.
 We can then create functions and terms like so:

 ```haskell
 -- foo.sltc